i-VRESSE/haddock3-webapp/deploy/README.md

 1. bartender web service, with `bartender serve` command
 2. bartender worker, with `bartender perform` command
 3. haddock3 restraints web service, with `uvicorn --host 0.0.0.0 --port 5000 haddock.clis.restraints.webservice:app` command

+Currently the image will contain the haddock3 installed from the main branch of the haddock3 repository.
+Due to Docker's caching mechanism, not the latest version of the haddock3 repository will be used on rebuilds.
+To force a rebuild of the image with the latest haddock3, update the `cachebust` line in the haddock3 section of the [./Dockerfile.bartenderhaddock3](./Dockerfile.bartenderhaddock3) file and build the image.
+Building of the latest tag can be triggered by creating a new release in this repository.

 ## certmaker image